dashbird/site/content/blog/a-crash-course-on-serverless-side-rendering-with-vuejs-nuxtjs-and-aws-lambda.md

 If you got stuck anywhere take a look at the [GitHub repo](https://github.com/adnanrahic/serverless-side-rendering-vue-nuxt) for further reference, and feel free to give it a star if you want more people to see it on GitHub.

-If you want to read some of my previous serverless musings head over to [my profile](https://dev.to/adnanrahic) or [join my newsletter!](https://upscri.be/b6f3d5/)

 Or, take a look at a few of my articles right away:

 - [Building a serverless contact form with AWS Lambda and AWS SES](/blog/building-a-serverless-contact-form-with-aws-lambda-and-aws-ses)